Sport in Pakistan: Cricket

 A cricket match between Pakistan and Australia at Lord's.

 Cricket is the most popular sport in Pakistan.
 Pakistan has won international cricket events, which include the 1992 Cricket World Cup, the 2009 ICC World Twenty20 and the 2017 ICC Champions Trophy besides finishing as runner-up in the 1999 Cricket World Cup, 2007 ICC World Twenty20 and the 2022 T20 World Cup.
 Pakistan also won the ACC Asia Cup in 2000 and 2012 and all three versions of the Austral-Asia Cup.

 Pakistan's cricket teams take part in domestic competitions such as the Quaid-e-Azam Trophy, the Patron's Trophy, ABN-AMRO Twenty-20 Cup, and the ABN-AMRO Champions Trophy.
 Pakistan Cricket Board also organize a franchise based T20 cricket league known as the Pakistan Super League.

+Pakistan has also been a major host nation, co-hosting the 1987 and 1996 Cricket World Cups and the 2025 ICC Champions Trophy, while hosting the 2008 Asia Cup and co-hosting the 2023 Asia Cup.
+Pakistan won the 1998–99 Asian Test Championship, reached No. 1 in ICC Test rankings in 2016 under Misbah-ul-Haq, and holds a record six Hong Kong Sixes titles.
+The women's team won gold medals at the 2010 and 2014 Asian Games, underlining Pakistan's strength across formats.
+Pakistan also hosted the 2025 ICC Women's Cricket World Cup Qualifiers, further highlighting its growing role in international women's cricket.

 On March 3, 2009, 12 militants with guns, grenades, and rocket launchers attacked a bus carrying the Sri Lanka national cricket team to a match at Lahore's Gaddafi Stadium in Pakistan.
 Six Pakistani policemen escorting the team and two civilians were killed while seven Sri Lankan players and an assistant coach were injured.
 Since the terrorist attacks, no foreign cricket teams toured Pakistan until 2015 when Zimbabwe toured for an away series.
 A month after the attack on the Sri Lankan team, the International Cricket Council relieved Pakistan of co-hosting duty for any 2011 Cricket World Cup games.
 Pakistan has tried to make the best of the situation by offering to host its "home" matches on neutral territory in the United Arab Emirates.
 However, due to a decrease in terrorism in Pakistan over the past few years, as well as an increase in security, many teams have toured Pakistan since 2015.
-These teams include Zimbabwe, Sri Lanka, West Indies, Bangladesh, South Africa, Australia and an ICC World XI team.
+These teams include Zimbabwe, Sri Lanka, West Indies, Bangladesh, South Africa, Australia, England and an ICC World XI team.
 In addition, the Pakistan Super League has seen games hosted in Pakistan.

 International Test and one-day matches are played between the Pakistan national cricket team and foreign opponents regularly.
 Women's cricket is also very popular, with Kiran Baluch holding the current record for the highest score in a women's test match with her innings of 242.
 The Pakistan Cricket Board controls both the men's and women's games.
 The 2020 Pakistan Super League events was hosted entirely by Pakistan.